Skip to main content

 Data preprocessing

 Our dataset is pretty clean, but in other contexts, we would have to handle indexing issues, which is important in time series forecasting.
-For example, if we were forecasting the opening value of a stock on a particular exchange, we would have to consider that the stock market is not open on weekends.
+For example, since we are forecasting the closing value of a stock on a particular exchange, we have to consider that the stock market is not open on weekends.

 Handle missing values